 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, asthma, heart disease, heart rhythm problems (such as QT prolongation), or a history of an allergic reaction to contrast agents or medicines.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, asthma, diabetes, heart disease, heart rhythm problems (such as QT prolongation), high blood pressure, or a history of an allergic reaction to contrast agents or medicines.

 - Tell your doctor if you have severe kidney disease.
 The risk of having a very serious side effect called nephrogenic systemic fibrosis (NSF) is increased in patients with severe kidney disease.
 Even if you have severe kidney problems, your doctor may decide that you should still use this medicine.
 Check with your doctor right away if you have burning or itching of the skin; red or dark patches on the skin; skin swelling, hardening, or tightening; joint stiffness; limited range of motion in the arms and legs; pain that is deep in the hip bone or ribs; or muscle weakness after you get the injection.
 These may be symptoms of nephrogenic systemic fibrosis.

 - This medicine may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor or nurse right away if you have cold clammy skin; confusion; dizziness; lightheadedness; a skin rash; itching; sweating; swelling of the face, tongue, and throat; trouble with breathing; or chest pain after you get the injection.
+Check with your doctor or nurse right away if you have cold, clammy skin; confusion; dizziness; lightheadedness; a skin rash; itching; sweating; swelling of the face, tongue, and throat; trouble with breathing; or chest pain after you receive the medicine.

 - This medicine can cause changes in the heart rhythm, such as a condition called QT prolongation.
 It may change the way your heart beats and cause fainting or serious side effects in some patients.
 Contact your doctor right away if you have any symptoms of heart rhythm problems, such as fast, pounding, or irregular heartbeats.